-Interacting with your employees one-on-one and reviewing their progress and achievements is essential to improving the performance of those employees.
+Interacting with your employees during one-on-one meetings and reviewing their progress and achievements is essential to improving the performance of those employees.
 However, employee review questions tend to not actually evaluate performance and have little impact on employees actually reflecting on anything.

 But why is this?

 Asking the wrong employee review questions could be the answer.

 The issue with many employee review questions is that they’re too broad and vague to actually evaluate or reflect on anything.
 Instead, these questions leave both the manager and the employee with little to think about.